Is Tomato Sauce Good For You?

 – There are many studies referring to the carotene content of tomato’s and tomato based products.
 We know that beta-carotene converts to vitamin A in the liver and has a variety of health benefits such as improving the immune system especially in the respiratory track to fight virus and bacteria.
 But it also supports the reproductive organs to function properly.

-4) Moderate levels of vitamins B-6,
+4) Moderate levels of vitamins B-6 – good for reducing inflammation

 – Vitamin B6 helps with protein metabolism and is part of the methylation cycle to reduce homocysteine levels.